the-full-stack/fsdl-text-recognizer-2021-labs/lab9/readme.md

 (echo -n '{ "image": "data:image/png;base64,'$(base64 -w0 -i text_recognizer/tests/support/paragraphs/a01-077.png)'" }') | curl -X POST "${API_URL}/v1/predict" -H 'Content-Type: application/json' -d @-
 ```

+What we did is send a base64-encoded image as a POST request to the web server.

 If you want to look at the image you just sent, you can navigate to
 `lab9/text_recognizer/tests/support/paragraphs` in the file browser.

+In the POST request, we encoded the whole image.

-We can also send a request specifying a URL to an image:
+We can instead send a GET request specifying a URL to an image as a query paramter of the API URL:
 ```
 curl "${API_URL}/v1/predict?image_url=https://fsdl-public-assets.s3-us-west-2.amazonaws.com/paragraphs/a01-077.png"
 ```

+Both ways are common.

-You can shut down your flask server now (Ctrl + C).
+You can shut down your web server now (Ctrl + C).

 ## Adding web server tests